Oct. 5, 2023

 October is National Pregnancy and Infant Loss Awareness month, and today Leanna is having a beautiful conversation with Kami Wernimont, certified life coach, miscarriage doula, and Founder & President of Let the Light In (LTLI).
 LTLI is a new nonprofit to support women through their journeys with miscarriage and pregnancy loss.

-Kami shares her own story, which includes two losses after her fist two children, and a long journey to healing.
+Kami shares her own story, which includes two losses after her first two children, and a long journey to healing.
 She talks openly and honestly about the struggles she experienced emotionally and with her mental health.
 Kami and Leanna discuss how we can better support the 1 in 4 women experiencing the grief of these devastating losses, and where to find help.

 Find Kami Wernimont at ltli.org.